Mathematical Formulation

 \(f^p_{\omega nijc}\)

-Power flow through a line
+Power flow through an electric transmission line

 GW